DndrGunnr/DndrGunnr/README.md

 ### Hello there 👋
-I'm a computer engineer student @UniGe, currently working on Android applications and Unreal Engine, but planning to work on autonomous systems and IoT embedded devices.
+I'm a computer engineer student @UniGe, currently working on Android and Unreal Engine application, but planning to work on autonomous systems and IoT embedded devices.